 You also need to think about what refresh rate you can actually achieve in the games you want to play, what visual compromises you’re willing (or unwilling) to make to reach those numbers, etc.

-Considering the state of monitor technology at the time (where it’s very difficult to achieve the best image quality and the best refresh rates), we recommend 144 Hz for most gamers and 240 Hz to professionals.
+Considering the state of monitor technology at the time (where it’s very difficult to achieve the best image quality and the best refresh rates), I recommend 144 Hz for most gamers and 240 Hz to professionals.

 Do I need to play at native refresh rate at all times?